 Many of these organizations work hard to rehabilitate the lives of homeless people or provide safe homes for young mothers and children.
 Not sure your bed is in good condition?
 Learn how to clean your mattress before you go ahead and donate.
 Something as simple as rethinking mattress disposal into donation can make a significant impact on the quality of their lives.

 Have a mattress that’s as good as new?
 When you need to replace a mattress to suit your change of requirements, then it might be worth considering reselling your old bed.
-While you might want to give your own social media networks a try, other online marketplaces such as Facebook Marketplace, Craigslist, and NextDoor are all great options when you’re seeking buyers.
+While you might want to give your own social media networks a try, other online marketplaces such as Facebook Marketplace, Craigslist, and NextDoor are all great options when you’re seeking buyers looking for a new mattress.

 You can also choose to give your mattress away for free - this might include using a service such as Freecycle, which helps match people giving things away with those who are in want of a certain product, in order to get this done.